-Proposal Development documents are e-Docs that are part of the KC Proposal Development module and are linked to Budget documents in the system.
-The Proposal Development document e-Doc screen is comprised of a document header, twelve tabs, with action buttons appearing at the bottom (some of which are unique to individual tabs).
-The twelve tabs enable the user to create an electronic version of the proposal.
+Proposal Development documents are e-Docs that are part of the Kuali Research (KR) Proposal Development module and are linked to Budget documents in the system.
+The Proposal Development document serves as MSU's approval for the sponsored research proposal/project to proceed with submission of an application and/or award negotiation.
 For Grants.gov proposals, the Proposal Development document will accommodate all the information required by the sponsor and the institution for a System-to-System submission.

 Creating a Proposal Development Document

-A Proposal Development document may be initiated by anyone with access in Kuali Coeus (KC).
+A Proposal Development document may be initiated by anyone with access in Kuali Research (KR).
 Typically, they are initiated by Department or College Research Administrators and routed to Principal Investigators for review and approval; check with your College/Department to determine internal processes.
-To initiate a Proposal Development document, please go to the KC portal.
+To initiate a Proposal Development document, please go to the KR portal.

-View How to Create and Save a Proposal in KC.
+View How to Create and Save a Proposal in KR.

 Sponsor Naming Conventions